 - a Mikuni Hex-mainjet jet tool if you think, you will have to change jets often.
 (This will allow you to swap mainjets with the carbs installed very easily.)

-Swap out the lever choke (the lever is on the wrong side) for the knobs.
+Swap out the lever choke (the lever is on the wrong side) for the knobs as they are easier to reach and more comfortable.
+The stock ones are usable though.

 Yes, the TM38 chokes are a bit too long and will not go down all the way.
 Installation may also be easier with the knob pulled upwards.

 Now the next step is, where things get a bit tricky.
-In the past, these 40 degree bends resulted in the perfect slack in the throttle cable, but either the cable has been shortened by me before (quite possible as it wasn't in the original bag) or these are slightly longer, either way they ended up being too short by a few mm.
-The stock (short) straight adjusters do work, but leave little room for adjustments, so there's longer (straight) ones available with Mikuni part-no. VM30/77.
+In the past, these 40 degree bends resulted in the perfect slack in the throttle cable, but either the cable I used when assembling the carbs for the pictures, has been shortened by me before (quite possible, as it wasn't in the original bag) or the other ones are slightly longer, either way they ended up being too short by a few mm.
+In case you want to go with straight adjusters there's longer (straight) ones available with Mikuni part-no. VM30/77, as the pre-installed ones are too short not allowing you to set the cable slack tight enough, which will ultimately lead to breaking the single cable.

 On the subject of how to get it all back together, i.e. how to install the spring and hook the cable into the slide, that's how I do it.